datastaxdevs/workshop-introduction-to-nosql/README.md

 ## 1. Create Astra Db Instance

-**`ASTRA`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
+**`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, $25.00 USD credit every month, roughly 5M writes, 30M reads, 40GB storage monthly - sufficient to run small production workloads.

-✅ Register (if needed) and Sign In to Astra [https://astra.datastax.com](http://dtsx.io/astraDB-6-16): You can use your `Github`, `Google` accounts or register with an `email`.
+✅ Register (if needed) and Sign In to Astra DB [https://astra.datastax.com](http://dtsx.io/astraDB-6-16): You can use your `Github`, `Google` accounts or register with an `email`.

 _Make sure to chose a password with minimum 8 characters, containing upper and lowercase letters, at least one number and special character_